Moyi-Li/Moyi_Li_academic.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Applied Mathematics - DS track
+    - course: BSc in Applied Mathematics
       institution: University of Washington
       year: 09/2021 - 06/2024
     # - course: MEng in Artificial Intelligence